olivierh59500/misc/script/provisioning/misc/acerC720_postInstall-fedora21/README.md

 - **Then reboot, and that's it!**

 If you encounter any potential issues with this particular subdirectory, please do not hesitate to report an issue under this repository.
-In the meantime, I will be developing an automatic way to create a backup of `/etc/default/grub` and update your grub2 configuration, in order to avoid manually performing a couple of the steps mentioned above.
+In the meantime, I will be developing an automatic way to create a backup of `/etc/default/grub` and update your grub2 configuration, in order to render a couple of the steps mentioned above as unnecessary.